AlgebraicJulia/Semagrams.jl/docs/src/index.md

 const DPG = CSetType(TheoryDirectedPortGraph)
 ```

-Then you make a semagrams schema over the acset you made in step 1.
+After making an acset, you must make a semagrams schema for the acset you made in step 1.
 The basic idea behind this is that you have to tell Semagrams.jl what role the objects in your acset play.
 Currently the three roles are
 1. Box
 2. Port
 3. Wire
 4. Data
-Boxes have no outgoing morphisms (though, they can have attributes once we implement this).
+Boxes have no outgoing morphisms (though, they can have attributes).
 Ports have exactly one outgoing morphism, to a box.
 Wires have two outgoing morphisms, one which gives the "source" of the wire, and another which gives the "target".
 These outgoing morphisms can go to *either* ports or boxes.
 Data objects in the acset schema must be given input types.
 The two choices are `Stringlike` or `Numeric`, which correspond to text boxes and sliders respectively (the slider goes from 0 to 100, we will eventually have something to configure this range).

 You can designate a SVG object for each box.
 For instance, in a Petri net, you can make the species circles and the transitions squares.
 For the ports, you can designate a "style", which designates the placement of the ports.
 This can either be "Input", "Output", or "Circular", which places the ports vertically stacked on the left, vertically stacked on the right, and equally spaced around a circle.